 I’m not much of a morning person.
 I love sleep, and if I could, I would stay in bed until 9 a.m. every day.
-That being said, I’m trying to become more into the morning.
-Thus, a recent Inc. article discussing the morning rituals of leaders caught my eye.
+That being said, I’m really trying to switch up my a.m. especially after reading a recent Inc. article discussing the morning rituals of leaders.
 Life coach Sylvia LaFair has come up with a list of simple things one can do to start the day off right.
-These are tasks her clients do to have a more effective and positive day, which, according to LaFair, means also “being able to handle disappointments and conflicts with more grace and ease.”
+And that’s the side of the bed I want to wake up on.
+These are the things she tasks her clients do to have a more effective and positive day, which, according to LaFair, means also “being able to handle disappointments and conflicts with more grace and ease.”
 Wondering what they are?
-Below are the morning rituals that leaders swear by.
+Below she shares the morning rituals leaders swear by.

-- Have a smoothie.
-Apparently Bill Clinton has one every morning.
+5. Have a smoothie.
+Apparently, Bill Clinton has one every morning.
 Experiment with different flavors!

 Get in the habit of journaling each morning with The Five-Minute Journal.

 What morning rituals help you start the day off right?

 This post was originally published on February 8, 2016, and has since been updated.